AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 **Q: My UI is blurry when I use any of the Photo Mode or Always On - DOF Presets, how do I fix that?**
 - In order for your UI to not be affected by `ADOF.fx` the `REST add-on` is required.
 You can rerun the ReShade installation and follow the steps in the [Installation Instructions](#installation-instructions) to ensure that the REST add-on is installed and then ensure that my `ReshadeEffectShaderToggler.ini` is placed into your `Guild Wars 2 Game Folder` which is `C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players)

+**Q: Why is everything except the UI very dark?**
+- This will happen when using `ReshadeEffectShaderToggler.ini` files designed for other presets that don't utilize the same effect packages or for older versions of ReShade - my preset has it's own `ReshadeEffectShaderToggler.ini` that has been configured for my current effect package load order and won't cause this issue.
+Please download the `ReshadeEffectShaderToggler.ini` from my repo and replace it with the `ReshadeEffectShaderToggler.ini` that is currently in your `Guild Wars 2 Game Folder` which is `C:\Program Files\Guild Wars 2` (default for standalone launcher players) or `C:\Program Files (x86)\Steam\steamapps\common\Guild Wars 2` (default for Steam players)

 ---

 ## License